dailydevops/healthchecks/src/HealthChecks.SqlServer/src/NetEvolve.HealthChecks.SqlServer/README.md

 :bulb: This package is available for .NET 6.0 and later.

 ## Installation
-To use this package, you need to add the package to your project.You can do this by using the NuGet package manager or by using the dotnet CLI.
+To use this package, you need to add the package to your project.
+You can do this by using the NuGet package manager or by using the dotnet CLI.
 ```powershell
 dotnet add package NetEvolve.HealthChecks.SqlServer
 ```